virtualdemocracies/unified-token-standard/README.md

 **Given this reality dApps become a falacy**.

-So to unleash the full power carried by the core concept within NFTs we extended those low level protocol into a higher level one, that would allow more meaningful attributes, while keeping portability.
+So to unleash the full power of NFTs, we extended those low level protocols into a higher level one, that would allow more meaningful attributes, while keeping portability.
 We named those powerful and portable assets, **Unified Token Assets** or just **UniTAs**

 ---